-The phospholipase A_2 preparation complies with the international specifications relevant for enzymes, which include the Compendium of Food Additives Specifications (2001)1 compiled by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the Food Chemical Codex (2004)2.
+The phospholipase A2 preparation complies with the international specifications relevant for enzymes, which include the Compendium of Food Additives Specifications (2006)1 compiled by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) and the Food Chemical Codex (2004)2.
 These specification references are both primary sources of specifications listed in clause 2 of Standard 1.3.4 - Identity and Purity.

 Phospholipase A_2 produced from A. niger has been assessed as Generally Recognised As Safe (GRAS) based on a self-assessment process.
 A 'no objection' letter was received from the US Food and Drug Administration (FDA) in 2005.
 The enzyme has also been approved for use in France.
-An application has or will be made in Denmark, China, Mexico, Brazil and Canada for the approval of phospholipase A_2 produced from this genetically modified A. niger.